-a) Would the project: Violate any water quality standards or waste discharge requirements?
-Significance Determination from the 2018 Final SEIS/EIR LTS Significance Determination for the impacts or changes in the severity of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? a) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
-LTS LTS No No No b) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or offsite?
+Significance Significance Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in Would the project: Determination from the 2018 Final SEIS/EIR Determination for the Revised Project previously identified significant impacts? those analyzed in the 2018 Final SEIS/EIR? the feasibility of mitigation measures? a) Violate any water quality standards or waste discharge requirements?
+LTS LTS No No No a) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+LTS LTS No No No b) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
 LTS LTS No No No c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-LTS LTS No No No

-Would the project: from the 2018 Final SEIS/EIR Determination for the Revised Project significant impacts or changes in the severity of previously identified significant impacts? new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR? become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? d) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-LTS LTS No No No e) Otherwise substantially degrade water quality?
+LTS LTS No No No d) Would the project: Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+Significance Determination from the 2018 Final SEIS/EIR LTS impacts or changes in the severity of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? e) Otherwise substantially degrade water quality?
 LTS LTS No No No f) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
 LTS LTS No No No g) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
 LTS-M LTS-M No No No h) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
 LTS-M LTS-M No No No i) Inundation by seiche, tsunami, or mudflow?
 NI LTS No No No